Nfinley/resume/gist_resume.md

 # Professional Summary
 The purpose of this section is to define you as a professional and cover those areas most relevant to your career level and job target.

-<p>  I am a passionate and driven full stack developer currently specializing in Javascript and React creating beautiful, accessible, and functional web applications using the latest technology stacks.
-I am well versed in HTML5, CSS My transition into web development began after spending six years leading the Music Licensing and Copyright Division at Mood Media.
+<p>  I am a passionate and driven full stack developer currently specializing in Javascript and React creating beautiful, accessible, and functional web applications.
+As a natural leader I rally teams behind a common goal through my strong communication skills and charisma to deliver exceptional service and products.
+I am well versed in HTML5, CSS3 and Javascript, extremely creative, have a solid work ethic and believe there is always a solution.
+I bring the aforementioned traits and skills along with my passion for continuous learning to every team I work with.
+My transition into web development began after spending six years leading the Music Licensing and Copyright Division at Mood Media.
 In both professions, I thrive in analyzing problems and architecting solutions to drive efficiencies and improve user experience.</p>
-I have a knack for creativty and
-Quick learner, love to pick up new technologies, great at working on a team, very collaborative work hard to ship the best posible product

-- I am a leader
-- Great communication
--Self-starter and hungry to learn understands the agiel workflow and the product lifecycle excellent communications skills, great at bringing teams together Natural leader and can rally teams behind a common goal

 ***